wuwowuyi/LLM-notes/Paper_GRPO_and_PPO.md

 At the end of each iteration, the reward model is **continuously trained** based on sampling results from $\pi_\theta$, with 10% historical data. (:FasQuestion: How are the samples labelled?  )
 And in the next iteration, the reference model $\pi_{ref}$ is replaced with the policy model $\pi_\theta$ trained in the last iteration.

-#### My summary
-The GRPO algorithm looks to me is like a clipped reinforce algorithm, the basic policy gradient algorithm, regularized by KL divergence, especially the outcome supervision method.
-The process supervision replaces $r(\tau)$ as a reward-to-go value.
-$r(\tau)$ has high variance, that's why a group of outputs for each question $q$ is sampled.
-So GRPO trades sampling efficiency for computation efficiency (less memory footprint).